korczivo/booking-api/README.md

 ## How to test

-For test API you can use [Postman](https://www.postman.com/), just download collection from link bellow.
+For test API you can use [Postman](https://www.postman.com/), just download collection from link bellow then import.
 * [JSON collection](./docs/collection.json)

 ## Database schema